jghamburg/pbt-demo/README.md

 As I first ask about experiences on pbt in my company I found out that it is still not widely known in the Java community.

-The first steps of PBT were taken at the beginning of this milenium and was presented by a paper of Coen Claessen and John Hughes.
+The first steps of PBT were taken at the beginning of this milenium and were presented by a paper of Coen Claessen and John Hughes.
 And on the other hand I heard things like:

 * "I already use specification by example.
 So why jet another framefork to learn?"